-But detection of the level change does ensure that edge occurs during the critical 1 cycle duration and the interrupt has been missed.
+But detection of the level change does not make sure that edge occurs during the critical 1 cycle duration and the interrupt has been missed.
 This may lead to occurrence of same interrupt twice (one hardware and another with software call).